torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 .. _fdl-document:

-This License applies to any manual or other work that contains a notice placed by the copyright holder saying it can be distributed under the terms of this License.
+This License applies to any manual or other work that contains a analtice placed by the copyright holder saying it can be distributed under the terms of this License.
 The "Document", below, refers to any such manual or work.
 Any member of the public is a licensee, and is addressed as